-- The valuation best practice treatments of the following subjects are covered in more limited depth: Identification of Contributory Assets and Calculation of Economic rents, Customer Related Intangible Assets, Market Participant Acquisition Premiums, Contingent Consideration, Goodwill Impairment and Investment Valuation for Private Equity/Venture Capital. - The Mandatory Performance framework (MPF) established by the "Fair Value Quality Initiative" (FVQI) for use by recipients of the CEIV accreditation (Certified in Entity and Intangibles Valuation), that identifies "how much work" must/should be performed in order to prepare a high quality professional work product on a consistent basis in the Fair Value Measurement area (extent of documentation and analysis, application of professional skepticism, consideration of contrary evidence, and documentation in both the report and the supporting working papers, etc.).
-The MPF documents include the Mandatory Performance Framework (MPF), the Application of the Mandatory Performance Framework (AMPF), and the Frequently Asked Questions document (FAQ) related to the MPF and AMPF. - Valuation areas requiring a foundation of advanced knowledge of mathematics and statistics, such as valuation of complex financial securities and derivatives, are reviewed in brief but are beyond the scope of this course.
+- The valuation best practice treatments of the following subjects are covered in more limited depth: Identification of Contributory Assets and Calculation of Economic rents, Customer Related Intangible Assets, Market Participant Acquisition Premiums, Contingent Consideration, Goodwill Impairment and Investment Valuation for Private Equity/Venture Capital. - The Mandatory Performance framework (MPF) established by the "Fair Value Quality Initiative" (FVQI) for use by recipients of the recently "sunsetted" CEIV accreditation (Certified in Entity and Intangibles Valuation), that identifies "how much work" must/should be performed in order to prepare a high quality professional work product on a consistent basis in the Fair Value Measurement area (extent of documentation and analysis, application of professional skepticism, consideration of contrary evidence, and documentation in both the report and the supporting working papers, etc.).
+The MPF documents include the Mandatory Performance Framework (MPF), the Application of the Mandatory Performance Framework (AMPF), and the Frequently Asked Questions document (FAQ) related to the MPF and AMPF.
+The MPF 2.0 update process which began during 2023 will also be discussed. - Valuation areas requiring a foundation of advanced knowledge of mathematics and statistics, such as valuation of complex financial securities and derivatives, are reviewed in brief but are beyond the scope of this course.
 Also, although communication abilities are not the primary focus, the course requires students' ability to communicate ideas both orally and in writing in a clear and organized manner.